-20.3 Using GPUs with PyTorch
+20.3 GPUs for Deep Learning

+PyTorch

 You should use PyTorch with a conda virtual environment if you need to run the environment on the Nvidia GPUs on Discovery.
 The following example demonstrates how to build PyTorch inside a conda virtual environment for CUDA version 11.7.